-Experimental result
+Experimental results

 All the tests are based on the VTM7.1 software.
 The further part of this section describes test conditions specified for this test and reports test results for the tests.

 Test Conditions

 In our experiments, we use same conditions that was used for fade-in fade-out simulations in AVC [3], HEVC [4] and VVC [5]: a linear fade is applied to the first 2 seconds of the regular sequence set and the experiments are done with the 2-second sequences.
 A linear fade-out (sequence to black or white) is applied in the 1st half and a linear fade-in (respectively black or white to sequence) in the 2nd half (Figure 2).
 The fade strength is limited to the range [0.25, 0.75] instead of [0, 1] to avoid extreme PSNR numbers at the frame level that cause abnormal rate-distortion graphs.